Plus, Each Morning You'll Receive An Email Inspired By Success Philosophers Like Napoleon Hill, Orison Swett Marden, Elsie Lincoln Benedict and more!

 The original is just a single essay penned by Carnegie.
 However, it’s frequently published in book form, grouped with other essays and speeches by Carnegie.
 These may include "The Advantages of Poverty," "The Model of the Colleges," and more speeches or essays.

-You can find this book under the categories Online Book Resources About Business and Online Library on Mindset and Success.
+You can find this book and other Online Book Resources About Business in Secrets of Success’ Online Library on Mindset and Success.

 If you’re adding "The Gospel of Wealth" to your reading list, the Secrets of Success membership unlocks it and more exclusive personal development books and resources.